menu

 Drummond is a tiny town located in the state of Montana.
 With a population of 296 people and just one neighborhood, Drummond is the 135th largest community in Montana.

-Unlike some towns, Drummond isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Drummond are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Drummond is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Drummond is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Drummond who work in maintenance occupations (26.73%), management occupations (25.74%), and teaching (8.91%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Drummond has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Drummond has few renters and college students.
 But the biggest reason it is quieter in Drummond than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Drummond may be for you.